Google Reviews: 4.9/5 — Over 574 reviews

 This is a classic problem after one of our monsoon dust storms (or "haboobs").
 The fine, powdery dust gets into everything, including your garage.
 This fine grit and debris build up in your garage door's tracks and coat the rollers, hinges, and springs.
 This grit acts like sandpaper, creating immense friction where there should be smooth movement.
 This is what causes the loud grinding or squeaking noises and the jerky, shuttering motion as the door struggles to move.
 The solution is to have the tracks and all components thoroughly cleaned.
 Afterward, the rollers, hinges, and springs must be lubricated with a high-quality, silicone-based lubricant that will not attract more dust.

-Yes, for an Arizona home, an insulated garage door is one of the best home improvement investments you can make.
+Yes, for a San Tan Valley home, an insulated garage door is one of the best home improvement investments you can make.
 People are often shocked to learn that their garage, especially in west-facing homes, can reach 140 degrees in the summer.
 An insulated door, which has a core of polystyrene or polyurethane foam, can keep the garage 10 to 20 degrees cooler.
 This has three major benefits: 1.
 It Protects Your Property: A cooler garage protects your car's battery and interior, as well as any items you have in storage.
 2. It Saves Your Opener: It lowers the ambient temperature, which helps prevent your garage door opener motor from overheating and failing.
 3. It Lowers Your A/C Bill: This is the most important benefit.
 If your garage is attached to your home, that 140-degree garage is acting like a giant radiator, transferring heat into your living spaces.
 An insulated door creates a thermal barrier, reducing that heat transfer and allowing your home's A/C system to work less, saving you money on your energy bills.

 The intense San Tan Valley-area heat doesn't just cause one problem; it creates a "cascade" of failures, where each problem makes the others worse.
 Here is how the system breaks down in extreme heat: 1.
 Metals Expand: The first thing that happens is that all the metal components—the tracks, springs, and even the door panels themselves—expand in the 120°F+ heat.
 This expansion can cause warping and slight misalignment.
 2. Friction Increases: This misalignment, combined with the fact that lubricants "burn off" or dry out faster in the heat, creates massive friction.
 The door starts to bind and drag in the tracks.
 3. Opener Overheats: Your opener motor, which is already hot from the ambient air, now has to work much harder to pull the door against all this new friction.
 This strain is what causes the motor to overheat and trigger its thermal shutdown, leaving you stranded.
 4. Seals Fail: At the same time, the rubber and vinyl weather stripping at the bottom of your door are being baked by the sun.
-They dry out, crack, crack, and peel.
+They dry out, crack, and peel.
 This lets in more hot air, dust, and pests, which only accelerates the other problems.
 5. Sensors Fail: Finally, as a separate issue, the low-angle sun blinds the photo-eye sensors, preventing the door from closing.
 In short, the heat attacks every component of your garage door system simultaneously, which is why preventive maintenance and insulated doors are so critical in Arizona.

 FAQ Cowboy